graham-fletcher-athome-org/Taca/README.md

 4. Configuration repository.

 The configuration repository controlls the systems deployed by scaffold.
 It may also contain other terraform that should be deployed by the same build mechanism.

+Scaffold will then create:

+1. Main folder

+The main folder to house all componenets.
+This also acts as a wrapper to apply IAM and organisational policy to the whole system.

+2. GCP Project - Builder

+The builder project contains the necessary systems and infrastructure to integrate with GitHUB and run cloud build piplines when trigged by pushes to the attached GitHUB branches.

+    a.
+Secret manager

+    Secret Manager is used to hold a GitHUB user PAC code.
+PAC codes are issed by GIT hub and allow the GCP service accounts to authenticate as the automation user account from GitHUB.

+    b.
+Cloud build.

+    Could build is enabled to react to changes within the GitHUB configuration repository.
+Cloud build could be  configured with  many "Builders".
+In this example a sinlge builder is defined aand configured to process changes in the configuration repository.

+        i.
+A GCP service account that will be used as the identity when deploying the system. ii.
+Owner and folderAdmin IAM privilages for the service account on the main folder.
+These privilages de give this builder "Super user" status on the system.
+Suitable controls should there be placed on access to the service account and to the content of the configuration repository.

+        `RISK:  Access to the configuration git hub repostory or to the assositaed service account on GCP would enable super user access to the system being deployed.
+This could be used for any action including, but not limited to, deployment of infrastrcuture and the extraction or modification of data.`